arsuk/ip-mdb-csm/readme.txt

 This bean reads the originator pacs.008 message forwards it to the client beneficiary process after validations.
 If the message has already expired (>7s) or if it fails validation a reject is sent to the client bank originator response queue.
 If the message is forwarded successfully a second timer message is send to the CSMTimeoutBean that will arrive after 7s.
-This will be cancelled by the CSMTimoutBean if the beneficiary has reponded on time.
+This will be cancelled by the CSMTimoutBean if the beneficiary has responded on time.

 CSMBeneficiaryBean
 ==================
 This bean receives the response from the client beneficiary response queue.
-If the timout task has already sent a response then the bean does nothing.
-If the message is too old (>7s) or contains a reject format message then a reject is sent to the client originator reponse queue, otherwise and accept message is send and a confirmation message is retuened to the beneficiary.
+If the timeout task has already sent a response then the bean does nothing.
+If the message is too old (>7s) or contains a reject format message then a reject is sent to the client originator response queue, otherwise and accept message is send and a confirmation message is returned to the beneficiary.

 CSMTimeoutBean
 ==============